 I have sold many '50s and '60s Harmony-made Stella guitars over the years.
 There are many variations of the same basic model.....both those under Harmony's own Stella name, and also the various branded versions of basically the same guitar, with different liveries, for the major Stores/Mail Order companies, including Sears' Silvertone brand, Montgomery Ward's Airline brand, and also under the Regal brand, by this time owned by Fender.
 If you take a look at my current listings and previous sales, you will find a number of these models.
 This model is identical construction to the Stella H929, which is the iconic original for them all!
 Built for a full quarter of a century, right through from 1945 to 1970, with really no basic change, just minor cosmetic adjustments through all those years.

 It has the floating bridge/tailpiece which gives an advantage in the ability to make minute positional adjustments in order to optimise intonation, which can vary slightly if altered/open tunings are used.
 Set up for either Fingerstyle Blues or Bottleneck playing - a superb sounding parlor blues guitar, with great looks, lots of vibe and historic All-American character!

 It comes in all original condition - an iconic Chicago made, 12 fret-to-the-body, parlor Blues Guitar - all solid Birch, ladder braced construction.
-Sometimes these guitars are mistakenly described as three-quarter size - there is a three-quarter size version of the Stella H929 model (one of which I have in the workshop at present) which is much smaller, this being the full size model with standard Stella dimensions:-

 The Harmony Guitars Database does not currently include full description pages for the guitars Harmony made for other brand names, but entering it as model "Airline 7026" in the HGD search box does bring up a series of photos of this model:-http://harmony.demont.net/search.php